mutantstandard/orxporter/README.md

 # Introduction

-Orxporter is a tool for batch export operations for SVG-based emoji sets, providing multi-format and multi-resolution batch rendering, automated recolouring tools, unicode and shortcode filename export, JSON metadata export and more.
+orxporter is a rich toolkit for organising and exporting an SVG-based emoji set.
+It has a system for storing emoji metadata and making large batch export operations with that metadata, including multi-format and multi-resolution batch rendering, automated recolouring tools, unicode and shortcode filename export, EXIF metadata embedding, JSON metadata export and more.

 # Disclaimer